-Take Five: Dogs and Pigs - World markets themes for the week ahead | MarketScreener
+Take Five - Dogs and Pigs.
+World markets themes for the week ahead | MarketScreener

 On Tuesday, President Donald Trump will deliver the State of the Union address before Congress - a week late after House Speaker Nancy Pelosi yanked the original invitation during their showdown over the government shutdown.

 Trump looks sure to keep up the pressure for the border wall and may renew calls for infrastructure spending.
-Even with Wall Street focused on upcoming company results, including Alphabet and General Motors, the annual address has the potential to move markets.
+Even with Wall Street focussed on upcoming company results, including Alphabet and General Motors, the annual address has the potential to move markets.

 While the S&P 500 rose 0.05 percent the day after Trump's speech last year, it jumped 1.37 percent after his 2017 inaugural address, its second largest gain after the 1.51 percent rise that followed George W. Bush's January 1991 message.